Knight scores 3 in USA hockey gold-medal 6-3 win over Canada

 The U.S. bounced back from losing the past two world championships to Canada, as well as the gold medal at the 2022 Beijing Winter Games.

+The win was a first for second-year U.S. coach John Wroblewski, who retooled an aging roster by featuring five players making their world championship debuts.

+Knight honored Wrobleswski during the on-ice celebration by first presenting him the tournament’s gold trophy and then embracing him in an emotional hug.

-A young and retooled U.S. roster, featuring five players making their tournament debuts, finished with a tournament-leading 43 goals, and bounced back from a 4-3 shootout loss to Canada in the preliminary round.
+The U.S. finished with a tournament-leading 43 goals, and bounced back from a 4-3 shootout loss to Canada in the preliminary round.
 And they beat a veteran-laden Canadian team that featured a majority of players who have been together since winning in Beijing.

 The Americans responded each time after Canada scored, with Harvey tying the game at 3 at the 5:40 mark of the third period.
 Keeping the puck in at the left point, the 20-year-old defender took a few steps in and snapped a shot beating Desbiens on the glove side.